Temporal Contrastive Learning through implicit non-equilibrium memory: Temporal Contrastive learning using implicit memory

-\textbf{Training based on implicit memory:} We investigate an alternative model of implicit non-equilibrium memory in a synapse (or any equivalent physical element\cite{stern2023learning}).
+We investigate an alternative model of implicit non-equilibrium memory, Temporal Contrastive Learning (TCL) in a synapse (or any equivalent physical learning degree of freedom\cite{stern2023learning}).
 In our model, clamped or free states information is not stored anywhere explicitly; instead, non-equilibrium dynamics at each synapse results in changes to $w_{ij}$ that are based on the difference between past and present states.

-Consider a neural network driven to experiencing a temporal sequence of inputs (e.g., free and clamped states in succession according to a specified temporal protocol) which induces a synpatic current $s_{ij}(t)$ at synapse $ij$.
-For example, the Hebbian rule (`fire together, wire together') is based on a signal $s_{ij}(t) = \eta_i(t) \eta_j(t)$ where $\eta_i$ is the firing rate of neuron $i$ \cite{gerstner2002mathematical, lowel1992selection}.
+Consider a neural network driven to experiencing a temporal sequence of inputs (e.g., smoothly interpolating between free and clamped states according to a periodic temporal protocol) which induces a synaptic current $s_{ij}(t)$ at synapse $ij$.
+For example, the Hebbian rule (`fire together, wire together') is based on a signal $s_{ij}(t) = \eta_i(t) \eta_j(t)$ where $\eta_i$ is the firing rate of neuron $i$\cite{gerstner2002mathematical, lowel1992selection}.
 The conventional Hebbian rule assumes an instantaneous update of weights with the current value of the synaptic signal,

-where $g$ is a system-dependent non-linear function \cite{gerstner2002mathematical}.
+where $g$ is a system-dependent non-linear function\cite{gerstner2002mathematical}.

-In contrast, we consider updates based on a memory of recent history $s_{ij}(t)$, with the memory encoded by a kernel $K(t,t')$.
-The memory kernel is convolved with the past signal and characterizes the response of each synapse to the history of signal values:
+In contrast, we consider updates based on an implicit memory of recent history $s_{ij}(t)$, with the memory encoded by convolution with a kernel $K(t-t')$.
+This kernel convolution arises through the underlying physical dynamics in diverse physical and biological systems to be discussed later; in this approach, there is no explicit storage of the value of the signal $s_{ij}(t)$ at each point in time in specialized memory.

+The memory kernel, together with the past signal, characterizes the response of each synapse to the history of signal values: